What if I told you that you can make use of your free time to take up hobbies that make money?

 No matter how much eye-rolling you might get, homebrewing beer can be a money-making hobby.

 Aside from the obvious one (selling your homebrewed beer), you can make money by buying bulk raw ingredients (which will be cheaper) and selling those you can’t use in small batches to other homebrewers.

 Hobbies give you a chance to take a productive break from your daily routine, offer new challenges, and provide an outlet for stress.

-A good thing about hobbies is that you don’t have to stick to one if you don’t like it.
-If you don’t particularly find a hobby interesting or fulfilling, you can always find a new one.
+A good thing about hobbies is that while discovering one, you don’t have to stick to it if you don’t like it.
+If you don’t particularly find a hobby interesting or rewarding, you can always find a new one.

 And the best part is that everyone can take up a hobby, which means anyone can pick up one or even a few profitable hobbies.